 The Berlin Program offers a wide variety of social and cultural activities.
 A fixed meeting point at a hip location is organized every day of the program.
 Students receive a calendar of activities upon arrival in Berlin but here is a preview of what to expect:

 Family members and friends are cordially invited to participate in all activities except the academic course.
+Please let the Program Director know that they are coming.

 U.S. and Canadian citizens (and citizens of any other country that has a visa-waiver agreement with Germany) will not require a visa for the Berlin Program due to the short time period you will be abroad.
 If you are uncertain about your eligibility to travel without a visa due to your nationality or due to the duration of your travel, you should inquire about the applicable visa prerequisites at a German Consulate-General in your home country.
 Further information can also be obtained at the website of the German Foreign Ministry.